yujuem/12740project.github.io/README.md

 ![](images/bbb)

-Figure 3: Voltage Divider Network
+Figure 3: Transfer Function

 - Span: The range of input values for light sensors is dynamic starting from the value representing the initial state to the value representing the change in light intensity.
 Since LDR is used on LM393, the range of light levels selected for LDR is researched.
-For ADC, the selected range of light levels is 200 LUX to 30 LUX.
+For ADC, the selected range of light levels is 200 LUX to 30 LUX (Kruger 2017).

 - Accuracy: The accuracy is depended on the type of sensors.
 The accuracy was measured by an experiment.
 Out of 20 times, a hand movement was performed in the span of the sensor, 16 times it was detected correctly.
 The percentage accuracy is ~80%.

-- Resolution: The resolution of LM393 or LDR is ± 35 lux.
+- Resolution: The resolution of LM393 or LDR is ± 35 lux (Kruger 2017).

 ### 2.3 Signal Conditioning and Processing